 Once entered, the filer is no longer responsible for the discharged debt.
-A creditor can't call, send demand letters, report nonpayment of the debt to credit reporting agencies, file a lawsuit, or take other actions to collect the discharged debt.
+A creditor can't call, send demand letters, report nonpayment of the obligation to credit reporting agencies, file a lawsuit, or take other actions to collect the discharged debt.

 If your bankruptcy chapter proceeds as planned—you satisfied all requirements and no one successfully objects to your filing—you'll receive the discharge at the end of your matter after you've done the following:

 The court will notify you by mailing out a document called an "order of discharge."
 However, the order won't close your case.

 Timewise, in a Chapter 7 case, the court sends out the order approximately three to four months after filing.
 In a Chapter 13 bankruptcy, the discharge comes after completing the three- to five-year repayment plan.
-It will wipe out any remaining dischargeable debt balances at that time.
+In both cases, the order wipes out qualifying debt.

 Learn more about debts discharged at the end of Chapter 13 bankruptcy.

 No—and many find this fact surprising.
 Instead of listing the wiped-out debts, the order will provide general information about debt categories that don't go away in bankruptcy or "nondischargeable debt."
 For instance, it will explain that you'll likely remain responsible for paying: